RedMule: A Mixed-Precision Matrix-Matrix Operation Engine for Flexible and Energy-Efficient On-Chip Linear Algebra and TinyML Training Acceleration: Acknowledgments

-\begin{IEEEbiography}[{ }]{Davide Rossi} received the Ph.D. degree from the University of Bologna, Bologna, Italy, in 2012.
-He has been a Post-Doctoral Researcher with the Department of Electrical, Electronic and Information Engineering “Guglielmo Marconi,” University of Bologna, since 2015, where he is currently an Assistant Professor.
+\parbox[t]{\linewidth}{ { } {\bf Davide Rossi}\ received the Ph.D. degree from the University of Bologna, Bologna, Italy, in 2012.
+He has been a Post-Doctoral Researcher with the Department of Electrical, Electronic and Information Engineering “Guglielmo Marconi,” University of Bologna, since 2015, where he is currently an Associate Professor.
 His research interests focus on energy-efficient digital architectures.
 In this field, he has published more than 100 papers in international peer-reviewed conferences and journals.
-He is recipient of Donald O. Pederson Best Paper Award 2018, 2020 IEEE TCAS Darlington Best Paper Award, 2020 IEEE TVLSI Prize Paper Award. \end{IEEEbiography}
+He is recipient of Donald O. Pederson Best Paper Award 2018, 2020 IEEE TCAS Darlington Best Paper Award, 2020 IEEE TVLSI Prize Paper Award.}

-\begin{IEEEbiography}[{ }]{Francesco Conti} received the Ph.D. degree in electronic engineering from the University of Bologna, Italy, in 2016.
-He is currently an Assistant Professor in the DEI Department of the University of Bologna.
-From 2016 to 2020, he held a research grant in the DEI department of University of Bologna and a position as postdoctoral researcher at the Integrated Systems Laboratory of ETH Zurich in the Digital Systems group.
-His research focuses on the development of deep learning based intelligence on top of ultra-low power, ultra-energy efficient programmable Systems-on-Chip.
-His research work has resulted in more than 40 publications in international conferences and journals and has been awarded several times, including the 2020 IEEE TCAS-I Darlington Best Paper Award. \end{IEEEbiography}
+\parbox[t]{\linewidth}{ { } {\bf Francesco Conti}\ received the Ph.D. degree in electronic engineering from the University of Bologna, Italy, in 2016.
+He is currently a Tenure-Track Assistant Professor with the DEI Department, University of Bologna.
+From 2016 to 2020, he held a research grant with the University of Bologna and a Post-Doctoral Researcher with ETH Zürich.
+His research is centered on hardware acceleration in ultra-low power and highly energy efficient platforms, with a particular focus on System-on-Chips for Artificial Intelligence applications.
+His research work has resulted in more than 70 publications in international conferences and journals and was awarded several times, including the 2020 IEEE TCAS-I Darlington Best Paper Award.}